-- Specify two (2) factors when to use Cognitive Behavioral Therapy (CBT) as an evidence based treatment for chronic pain (CP). - Summarize two (2) differences between the biomedical and biopsychosocial models of chronic pain. - Describe the construct of pain catastrophizing as a predictor of pain and disability. - List two (2) CBT-CP skills that can be utilized for pain management. - Specify one way that CBT-CP can be tailored to culture.
+- Specify two (2) factors when to use CBT as an evidence based treatment for chronic pain. - Summarize two (2) differences between the biomedical and biopsychosocial models of chronic pain. - Describe the construct of pain catastrophizing as a predictor of pain and disability. - List two (2) CBT-CP skills that can be utilized for pain management. - Specify one way that CBT-CP can be tailored to people with diverse ethnic and cultural backgrounds.